yukikongju/NBA-Dashboard/README.md

 ### View Dataset

-Allows the user to view and download a histogram, a scatterplot, a summary of the variables and the raw observations of a dataset
+Allows the user to view and download a histogram, a scatterplot, a summary of the variables and raw observations of a dataset

 ![Screenshot](screenshots/view_dataset.png)